-In this article, we list 11 marketing strategy ideas that you can use to promote your webinar more effectively.
-But first, let’s start with the glue that holds it all together: the registration page.
+In this article, we’ll take you through 11 growth marketing ideas that you can use to increase webinar attendance.
+But first, let’s talk with the glue that holds it all together: the registration page.

-The most important part of your webinar marketing strategy is to have a registration page where attendees can sign up.
-This registration page is where all your promotion efforts will lead back to.
+The most important part of your webinar marketing strategy is to have a registration page that all your marketing efforts are pointing to.
+This is the destination where attendees can land and sign up for your webinar.